Imperial Valley Irrigated Lands Coalition

 Current Imperial County Farm Bureau Agricultural Membership

-All commercial irrigated agriculture in the Imperial Valley is subject to the new requirements.
+All commercial irrigated agriculture in the Imperial Valley is subject to these requirements.
 There is not minimum acreage.
 Unlike the previous TMDL Program that required non-commercial irrigated agriculture land to be in the program, the new program is for commercial irrigated agriculture only.
 Commercial irrigated agriculture is defined in the General Order as owners/operators of irrigated land who:

 -